analgesicproductions/Anodyne-1-Repo/Installation.md

 NOTE: Steps a, b, c, and e can be skipped by downloading my customized Flex folder (flex_sdk_4.6.zip- it already includes Adobe AIR 32)

+NOTE: I downloaded all the libraries to a folder called "installation files"  which is in the same directory level as "intra/".

 a.
 Get the Adobe Air SDK

 (Note there's a lot of stuff on this page - you want "Adobe AIR 32.0.0.116 SDK".
 NOT THE COMPILER)